The house from a circa 1911 postcard

-• Earlier Houses: An earlier house on the site was destroyed by fire in 1697 and replaced by the current house, which incorporates part of the older house's cellars.
+Earlier Houses: An earlier half-timbered Tudor house on the site was destroyed by fire and replaced by the current house, which incorporates 4,000 square feet of Tudor cellars from the older house.

-House & Family History: In 1763 George III held his coronation ball in Albury Park's great room, today the library.
+House & Family History: In 1761 George III's post coronation ball was held in Albury Park's Great Room.
 In 1819 the Albury Estate was purchased by the banker Henry Drummond, who, between 1846 and 1852, commissioned A.W.N.
-Pugin (possibly with the assistance of his son) to remodel and redesign the house in the Victorian Tudor-Gothic style, including the addition of 63 individually-designed chimneys.
-In 1890, after the death of Drummond's daughter, the estate passed to the family of the dukes of Northumberland (Drummond's daughter had married into the family).
-Albury Park was leased to the Mutual Households Association after World War II; after they vacated it was unoccupied throughout the 1960s; in 1969 the house was sold to the forerunner of the Country Houses Association, a retirement community that financially collapsed circa 2002.
-In May 2004 Albury was purchased by Nigel and Jennifer Whalley, who significantly refurbished the house and redeveloped it into 12 luxury flats.
+Pugin (possibly with the assistance of his son) to remodel and redesign the house in the Victorian Tudor-Gothic style, including the addition of 63 molded octagonal brick chimneys.
+In 1860, after the death of Drummond, the estate passed to the dukes of Northumberland (Drummond's daughter, Louisa, married the 6th Duke of Northumberland in 1845).
+In 1969 the house, together with six acres of gardens, was sold by the Northumberlands to the Mutual Households Association, a forerunner of the Country Houses Association.
+The CHA, a charity that created retirement communities in historic houses, converted the house into 47 small flats.
+The CHA financially collapsed in 2003; in May 2004 Albury was purchased for £4.5 million by Nigel and Jennifer Whalley, who refurbished the house and planned to redevelop it into a smaller number of luxury flats.
+The Whalleys were dealt a financial death blow by the 2008 recession, after which their bank took ownership of Albury Park.
+In 2011 the Belgravia-based developer Chelsminster Estates took over the project, rebuilding the interior of the house into 12 luxury condominiums.
+The dining room contains a pair of Ionic columns and a fireplace and that were removed from Northumberland House in London.
+The library features an Adam fireplace that was brought to Albury from the Duchess of Northumberland's boudoir at Syon House.

-• Garden & Outbuildings: John Evelyn, who created the park for the 6th Duke of Norfolk in the late 17th century, built a Nymphaeum with a half-moon pond, a Roman-style bath house, canals, cascades, and bridges.
-There is also a pair of parallel terraces, each retained by red brick walls and lavender hedges.
-The 150-acre estate remains in the ownership of the Duke of Northumberland.
+Garden & Outbuildings: John Evelyn, who created the park and laid out the gardens for the 6th Duke of Norfolk between 1655 and 1677, built a Nymphaeum with a half-moon pond, a Roman-style bath house, canals, cascades, and bridges.
+Evelyn also built a 160-yard tunnel under the hill in Silver Wood that featured an imitation of the grotto at Posillipo near Naples.
+The Albury Estate remains in the ownership of the dukes of Northumberland.

 Architect: John Evelyn